mlipper/geosupport-docker/README.md

 ## Dockerfile

-Provides a fully functional Geosupport installation which, by default, is built from `debian-slim`.
-This image unpacks, installs and configures Geosupport.
-Although typically overridden, the default `CMD` runs DCP's command line application for making interactive Geosupport calls.
+Provides a fully functional Geosupport installation which, by default, is built from othe parent image `debian:bullseye-slim`.
+This `Dockerfile` unpacks, installs and configures Geosupport.

+The default `CMD` runs DCP's command line application for making interactive Geosupport calls.

 ```sh
 $ docker run -it --rm geosupport-docker:latest